viator32/CampusConnect/README.md

        --data-binary "@avatar.jpg"
   ```

   The endpoint expects raw image bytes in the request body.
 Supported formats include PNG, JPEG, WebP and GIF.
 Use the appropriate `Content-Type` header (e.g. `image/png`, `image/jpeg`).
 The image is stored in MinIO and the user profile contains the public URL.
+Only the bucket name and object key are persisted in the database.

 - **Change password** – `PUT /api/users/{id}/password` (200 OK)